Corydalis sibirica

 What side effects this plant can have?

-This plant can cause nausea, dizziness, sedation, respiratory depression, confusion, and hallucinations in individuals who consume it.
-These adverse reactions often stem from the presence of various alkaloids that affect the central nervous system.
-Users may experience significant mental impairment, leading to disorientation or distorted perceptions of reality.
-In more severe cases, the substance may slow down breathing to dangerous levels.
-Monitoring for these symptoms is essential to avoid serious medical complications.
+This plant can cause adverse health effects such as nausea, dizziness, sedation, respiratory depression, confusion, and hallucinations.
+These physiological reactions occur because the plant contains various alkaloids that impact the central nervous system.
+Consuming the plant may lead to significant mental impairments, including a sense of disorientation or visual disturbances.
+In more severe cases, the chemical compounds can slow down breathing to dangerous levels.
+Users should remain cautious as these side effects can escalate depending on the dosage consumed.

 The main side effects this plant can have are shown in the list below.